Columbus Paternity Attorney

 Until paternity is established and a court order exists for visitation rights, a father has no paternal rights to the child, either for visitation or custody.
 Parenting time is at the mother’s discretion.
 Even if the mother is granting you parenting time with your child right now but there is no legal order, it is important that you complete the process of formally seeking rights to ensure that you maintain your current visitation with your child.
 You never know when conditions may change between you and the mother in the future.

 For fathers who are not married to the mother, the court usually grants similar parenting time as divorced fathers.
-The Court has a standard model parenting time schedule that allows the father to generally get time every other weekend, one weekday evening and half of the summer and holidays.
+The court has a standard model parenting time schedule that allows the father to generally get time every other weekend, one weekday evening and half of the summer and holidays.
 This is known in Columbus as Rule 22 parenting time.